awsdocs/aws-lambda-developer-guide/sample-apps/list-manager/README.md

 # Test

-To invoke the function with a test event, use the invoke script.
+To invoke the function with a test event, run `6-invoke.sh`.

     list-manager$ ./6-invoke.sh
     {